The number of total cases filed in the Philadelphia Court of Common Please has grown to 1,136.

 Thousands of impacted people and their families have filed lawsuits against Syngenta, Chevron, FMC and other parties responsible for manufacturing and distributing paraquat.
 These lawsuits have been filed in both state and federal courts.

-There are over 940 plaintiffs in the Philadelphia Court of Common Pleas cases.
-The federal MDL has more than 5,800 actions currently pending.
+There are more than 1,000 plaintiffs in the Philadelphia County Court of Common Pleas cases.
+The federal MDL had 5,883 actions pending as of October 1, 2024.

 Motley Rice attorney Fidelma Fitzpatrick is co-lead counsel and a member of the Plaintiffs’ Executive Committee (PEC) for the Pennsylvania mass tort.
 Mike Daly, of our Philadelphia office, is liaison counsel for the Pennsylvania mass tort.
 Several other Motley Rice attorneys also represent plaintiffs.